finos/FDC3/docs/api/ref/DesktopAgent.md

 createPrivateChannel(): Promise<PrivateChannel>;
 ```

 Returns a `Channel` with an auto-generated identity that is intended for private communication between applications.
-Primarily used to create Channels that will be returned to other applications via an IntentResolution for a raised intent.
+Primarily used to create channels that will be returned to other applications via an IntentResolution for a raised intent.

 If the `PrivateChannel` cannot be created, the returned promise MUST be rejected with an error string from the [`ChannelError`](Errors#channelerror) enumeration.